tomg12345667/cenrpc/README.md

 - `/purge` can only bulk-delete messages younger than 14 days (a Discord API limit).
 - Give the bot's role a position **above** any role you want it to be able to manage/moderate — Discord's role hierarchy applies to bots too.
+- `/shame-corner-set` posts every mod action publicly to whoever can see that channel — point it at a staff-only channel unless you actually want members to see each other's moderation history.